Technology, Vocational, Information and Business Education

 The Head of Vocational, ICT and Business Education is Mr M Powell.

-A wide range of IT examination courses are run including GCSE and A Level Computing, Cambridge Nationals, the European Computer Driving Licence, Creative iMedia, A Level Applied ICT and Level 3 BTEC ICT.
+A wide range of IT examination courses are run including GCSE and A Level Computer Science, Cambridge Nationals, the European Computer Driving Licence, Creative iMedia, and Level 3 BTEC ICT.
 There is a strong emphasis on programming in all years and some students are now writing their own applications.

 The department runs an Animation Club which has proved to be very popular with all year groups.
-The quality of the animations has been exceptional and some were entered for 'Animation 14' - the annual UK schools computer animation competition.
+The quality of the animations has been exceptional and some were entered for 'Animation 16' - the annual UK schools computer animation competition.
+We have also been fortunate enough to have won prizes in the last years.

 Within Business Education we offer both GCSE and A Level Business Studies and also A Level Economics.
 Students studying Business Studies and Economics will have the chance to take part in a number of visits to organisations to enrich their experiences of the subject.
 There is also the chance to become involved in national competitions such as The Bank of England ‘Target 2.0’ competition and IFS Student Investor.